Emptx0/tg-to-ds-mirror-bot/README.md

-# tg-to-ds-mirror-bot
+# From Telegram to Discord mirror bot
-Telegram bot that mirrors messages to discord server and telegram channel.
+Telegram bot that mirrors messages feom Telegram to Discord server channel or Telegram channel.